dwp/dataworks-admin-utils/README.md

 ### Pipeline: ami-cleanup

-A utility to clean up old AMIs..
+A utility to clean up old AMIs.
 The files for this pipeline are in the ci/ami-cleanup folder in this repo.
 To update this pipeline in CI, you can run the following make command:

-* `aviator -f aviator-ami-cleanup.yml`
+* `make update-ami-cleanup-pipeline`

+You can also pause or unpause the pipeline:

+* `make pause-ami-cleanup-pipeline`
+* `make unpause-ami-cleanup-pipeline`